Old Persian: Language evolution

 By the 4th century BCE, the late Achaemenid period, the inscriptions of Artaxerxes II and Artaxerxes III differ enough from the language of Darius' inscriptions to be called a "pre-Middle Persian," or "post-Old Persian".
 Old Persian subsequently evolved into Middle Persian, which is in turn the ancestor of New Persian.

 Professor Gilbert Lazard, a famous Iranologist and the author of the book Persian Grammar, states:

 The language known as New Persian, which usually is called at this period (early Islamic times) by the name of Parsi-Dari, can be classified linguistically as a continuation of Middle Persian, the official religious and literary language of Sassanian Iran, itself a continuation of Old Persian, the language of the Achaemenids.
-Unlike the other languages and dialects, ancient and modern, of the Iranian group such as Avestan, Parthian, Soghdian, Kurdish, Pashto, etc., Old, Middle and New Persian represent one and the same language at three states of its history.
+Unlike the other languages and dialects, ancient and modern, of the Iranian group such as Avestan, Parthian, Soghdian, Pashto, etc., Old, Middle and New Persian represent one and the same language at three states of its history.
 It had its origin in Fars and is differentiated by dialectical features, still easily recognizable from the dialect prevailing in north-western and eastern Iran.

 Middle Persian, also sometimes called Pahlavi, is a direct continuation of Old Persian and was used as the written official language of the country.
 Comparison of the evolution at each stage of the language shows great simplification in grammar and syntax.
 However, New Persian is a direct descendant of Middle and Old Persian.